Johnny Stamboli: Independent circuit (2005–2007)

+Return to World Wrestling Entertainment (2007)

-In the summer of 2007, Hugger wrestled two dark matches for World Wrestling Entertainment, using the ring name The Unknown Wrestler.
+In the summer of 2007, Hugger wrestled two dark matches for World Wrestling Entertainment, using the ring name The Unknown Wrestler defeating Chavo Guerrero Jr.

 Total Nonstop Action Wrestling (2007–2008)

-In late 2007, Hugger exhibited his REDRUM character for Jeff Jarrett, Vince Russo and Terry Taylor, members of the creative team of the Orlando, Florida-based Total Nonstop Action Wrestling (TNA) promotion, and was subsequently hired.
+In late 2007, Hugger exhibited his REDRUM character for Jeff Jarrett, Vince Russo and Terry Taylor, members of the creative team of the Orlando, Florida–based Total Nonstop Action Wrestling (TNA) promotion, and was subsequently hired.
 He debuted in TNA on November 11, 2007 at the pay-per-view Genesis.
-In his next appearance, his ring name was changed to Rellik, which is Killer spelled backwards.
+In his next appearance, his ring name was changed to Rellik (killer spelt backwards).
 He then aligned himself with Black Reign and James Mitchell, with he and Reign forming a tag team.
 In their debut match as a team, they lost to Abyss and Raven at Turning Point in a Match of 10,000 Tacks.
 After losing several matches, the team picked up its first and only victory after defeating The Motor City Machineguns on the March 10, 2008 episode of Impact!.
 On the April 16 episode of Impact!, Rellik and Black Reign made their final appearance as a team in a losing effort to Team 3D in the first round of the Deuces Wild tournament.
 After losing three dark matches in mid-May, Hugger left TNA.
+After TNA, Hugger returned to the independent circuit until the end of the year.
+For 2009 he was inactive from wrestling.

 Lucha Libre USA (2010–2011)

-Hugger's 6 June 2010 Lucha Libre USA debut match saw him, as Rellik, team with Misteriosito in a losing effort against Lujo Esquire and Octagoncito.
+Hugger returned to wrestling on June 6, 2010 Lucha Libre USA debut match saw him, as Rellik, team with Misteriosito in a losing effort against Lujo Esquire and Octagoncito.
 Rellik took part in a tournament to crown number one contenders for the LLUSA Heavyweight Championship but was defeated by Charly Malice in the first round of the tournament.
 Hugger Joined Lizmark, Jr.'s stable Treachery along with Sydistiko.
 On December 12, 2010, Treachery (Rellik and Sydistiko) defeated Dinastia (El Oriental and Tinieblas, Jr.) in a tag match to advance into the 3-way tag team title match, Rellik helped Lizmark, Jr. to win the LLUSA Heavyweight Championship by blinding Marco Corleone with powder.
 On January 22, 2011, Rudisimo (El Oriental and Tinieblas, Jr.) defeated Puerto Rican Power (P.R.
 Flyer and San Juan Kid) and Treachery (Rellik and Sydistiko) in a three-way tag match to become the inaugural Lucha Libre USA Tag Team Champions.
 On March 19, Marco Corleone and Shane Helms defeated Treachery (Rellik and Sydistiko) in a tag team match, and later on in the main event, Rellik took part in a lucha roulette elimination number one contenders match for the LLUSA Championship, which was won by Charly Malice.

-Independent circuit (2011–2014)
+Later Career (2011–2014)

 Hugger wrestled as Johnny Stamboli for the Phoenix, Arizona based IWF promotion.
 He teamed with Tyson Tyler as "G.F.Y.".

-Hugger also appeared in IWF as "REDRUM," a character similar to Rellik.
-As REDRUM, Hugger lost via disqualification to The Hurricane on 15 May 2014.
-As of January 2022, according to Cagematch.net, this was Hugger's most recent wrestling match.
+Hugger also appeared in IWF as "REDRUM", a character similar to Rellik.
+As REDRUM, Hugger lost via disqualification to The Hurricane on May 15, 2014.
+This was Hugger's last wrestling match.